CyberSource/cybersource-sdk-php/README.md

 #CyberSource PHP Client

-This is the PHP client for the CyberSource SOAP Toolkit API.
+This is the PHP client for the [CyberSource SOAP Toolkit API](http://www.cybersource.com/developers/getting_started/integration_methods/soap_toolkit_api).

 ##Prerequisites

 - PHP 5.3 or above
    - [curl](http://php.net/manual/en/book.curl.php), [openssl](http://php.net/manual/en/book.openssl.php), [soap](http://php.net/manual/en/book.soap.php) extensions must be enabled
+- A CyberSource account.
+You can create an evaluation account [here](http://www.cybersource.com/register/).
-- A CyberSource merchant ID and transaction key.
-You will need to set these in the cybs.ini file in ````lib/conf````.
+- A CyberSource transaction key.
+You will need to set your merchant ID and transaction key in the ````cybs.ini```` file in ````lib/conf````.
+Instructions on obtaining a transaction key can be found [here](http://www.cybersource.com/developers/integration_methods/simple_order_and_soap_toolkit_api/soap_api/html/).

 ##Installation

 You can install the client either via [Composer](https://getcomposer.org/) or manually.
+Before installing, make sure to configure the merchant ID, transaction key, and the WSDL file URL in ````cybs.ini````.
+By default, the WSDL file for the client is for API version 1.109.

 ###Installing with Composer
 You'll first need to make sure you have Composer installed.
 You can follow the instructions on the [official web site](https://getcomposer.org/download/).
 Once Composer is installed, you can enter the project root and run: